crossminer/CrossSim/README.md

 }

 ```
-If you use any of the reimplementations for MUDABlue, CLAN, RepoPal, please cite the following paper:
+If you use any of the reimplementations for MUDABlue, CLAN, RepoPal, please cite also the following paper:

 ```
 @article{Nguyen:2019:JSS:CrossSim,